dknoern/cdfi-ui/README.md

 1. Use React 18 for UI
 2. Use ant design for UI components
 3. Add new menu items to src/components/Layout/AerisSidebar/routes/user-routes.tsx
+4. When considering backend APIs, new ones are defined in ./swagger.yml